 Cellular eSIM card providers for your travels in China

-Once you have confirmed that your cellphone is compatible with an eSim, then you can easily purchase and use an eSIM card.
+Once you have confirmed that your cellphone is compatible with an eSIM, then you can easily purchase and use an eSIM card.
 Share your walk on the Great Wall of China or your visit to the Forbidden City!
-On the other hand if your phone doesn’t meet the requirements then we recommend using a physical SIM card physical SIM card for China.
-This SIM card comes with 5GB-6GB of data and a VPN included!
+On the other hand, if your phone doesn’t meet the requirements, then we recommend using a physical SIM card for China

-Below you will find a lost of the telecommunication in companies that offer international eSIM cards:
+Below you will find a list of the telecommunication in companies that offer international eSIM cards:

 Rates and data plans from eSIM providers for travel to China

 Look at the different packages offered to access the internet in China.
 Pay close attention to the prices of each provider, so you can choose the deal that suits you best.

 To acquire an eSIM with Holafly, you only need to visit their official website, look up your country destination, select the plan that best meets your needs, and then proceeds to complete the purchase.
 That won’t take long and can be done from anywhere in the world.
 The eSIM will be delivered to your email right away once you make a purchase, allowing you to start using it right away.
 The best part is that this company won’t require a contract for the eSIM purchase.

 Several plans are available from Holafly for its eSIM to China.
 However, it should be emphasized that no matter which plans you select and for how many days, you will be able to use unlimited data with their eSIM.
 There are some options available to you, including 5, 10, 15, 20, 30, 60, and 90 days.
 And they range in price from $19 to $99.

 Pros of Holafly’s eSIM for China:

 - Enjoy unlimited data on your trip to China.

 - You’ll be able to connect instantly after you make your purchase.